louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Analytic theme 2: the right medications to optimise client-relevant outcomes

 SOS clients consistently identified a gap between their individual medication needs and what the programmes offered.
-According to clients, the three key components of effective SOS medication included the ‘right drug,’ the ‘right dosage’ and the ‘right formulation’ to sufficiently reduce reliance on unregulated opioids and the associated risk of overdose.
+According to clients, the three key components of effective SOS medication included the 'right drug,' the 'right dosage' and the 'right formulation' to sufficiently reduce reliance on unregulated opioids and the associated risk of overdose.
 Three descriptive themes capturing the key components of effective medications contributed to this finding.

 Need for multiple opioid medication options (high confidence)

-Some clients reported that IR hydromorphone tablets were insufficient as an alternative to fentanyl,which resulted in continued reliance on unregulated drugs and left them at an ongoing risk of overdose:
+Some clients reported that IR hydromorphone tablets were insufficient as an alternative to fentanyl, which resulted in continued reliance on unregulated drugs and left them at an ongoing risk of overdose:

 I get 24 hydromorphone or Dilaudid a day.
 I use them all.
-They’re quite frankly not nearly strong enough to satisfy like a full-on fentanyl addiction.
+They're quite frankly not nearly strong enough to satisfy like a full-on fentanyl addiction.

-These clients expressed the need for additional opioid medications to adequately meet individual needs and preferences,as stated by one client:
+These clients expressed the need for additional opioid medications to adequately meet individual needs and preferences, as stated by one client:

 I would prefer something that has more of a kick to it than Dilaudids for the cravings and stuff like that, like a fentanyl without the side risks.

 Right dos age (high confidence)

-Reaching and maintaining an optimal dosage was crucial for addressing clients’ needs and preventing their use of unregulated opioids.
-For those receiving IR hydromorphone tablets as a safer alternative, achieving an adequate dose that met their individual needs was key,as illustrated below:
+Reaching and maintaining an optimal dosage was crucial for addressing clients' needs and preventing their use of unregulated opioids.
+For those receiving IR hydromorphone tablets as a safer alternative, achieving an adequate dose that met their individual needs was key, as illustrated below:

 It was hard at the beginning but then I realized that the more of the Dilaudid that I did, the less fentanyl I had to do.
-So it took a while to get up to the dose I’m at now.
-And I remember coming in here sick and puking, dying sick, every other day when I first started, and then going up and going up and going up (in my safer opioid supply dosing) and finally, hey, I hit a dose and it’s “Okay, I feel comfortable with this dose.
-I’m at the point where I am not using fentanyl as much, I’m good.”
-And now it’s been a while and it’s been the same dose and I feel great.
+So it took a while to get up to the dose I'm at now.
+And I remember coming in here sick and puking, dying sick, every other day when I first started, and then going up and going up and going up (in my safer opioid supply dosing) and finally, hey, I hit a dose and it's "Okay, I feel comfortable with this dose.
+I'm at the point where I am not using fentanyl as much, I'm good."
+And now it's been a while and it's been the same dose and I feel great.

 ---